giuthas/satkit/README.markdown

 =======
-# Speech Image ToolKIT - SITKIT
+# Speech Articulation Python toolkit - SpeechArtPy

 Currently these tools are meant for processing ultrasound speech data from both the tongue and the larynx.
-In the future the toolkit will include facilities for processing other kinds of articulatory data.
+In future, the toolkit will include facilities for processing other kinds of articulatory data.
 The first two to be implemented are Optical Flow and Pixel Difference.